CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 nextflow run /scratch/<project>/What_the_Phage/phage.nf --help
 ```

-or pull the Nextflow pipeline from Docker Hub:
+or pull the Nextflow pipeline from GitHub repository:

 ```bash
 nextflow run replikation/What_the_Phage -r v0.8.0 --help